Volatility Reduction with Cado MAX

 Dicamba herbicide has a long history of off target movement by volatility.
 One of the tools used to reduce this issue is herbicide formulations.
 One of the first thing done was to go from the DMA salt of dicamba to the DGA salt of dicamba.
-Recently BASF has introduced the BAPMA salt of dicamba and Monsanto has introduced a low volatile formulation of the DGA salt of dicamba.
-AgraSyst went about it from a additive perspectives and has developed Cado MAX.
+Recently BASF has introduced the BAPMA salt of dicamba and Bayer (Monsanto) has introduced a low volatile formulation of the DGA salt of dicamba.
+AgraSyst went about it from a additive perspectives and has invented and are developing Cado MAX.

 Cado MAX is a tremendous product it has a great drift reduction profile and its ability to reduce volatility from dicamba is nothing short of remarkable.

 Photos from a greenhouse volatility test.
 Clarity + AMS show more dicamba vapor injury as compared to Clarity + Cado MAX

 Below is a 3 year summary (25 plus tests) of greenhouse volatility tests that show Full Load + Cado MAX averaged a 65% reduction in injury seen with dicamba vapors from the DGA salt formulation of dicamba.
 Clarity (dicamba DGA) injury was increased with the addition of AMS+NIS.
 Clarity tank mixed with AMS replacement adjuvants also increased the dicamba vapor damage.

 It is always a question as to whether results seen in a greenhouse translates to what is seen in a field outside.
 Cado MAX results translated very to field conditions.

 Cado MAX in a field trial.
 Soybeans planted next to corn treated with PowerMAX+Clarity.